 These questions are an example of self-reflection on your career.
 If you are willing to gain the latest career management skills, you are warmly welcome to join our course Career development survival kit: Enhance employability and improve career prospects of (head)teachers and students.

-We strongly believe in developing and maintaining a developmental mindset and a practical approach which are based on reflection, enquiry and experiential learning.
+We strongly believe in developing and maintaining a developmental mindset and a practical approach which are based on reflection, enquiry and experiental learning.
 By attending our course you will get a lot of hands-on materials and working sheets and familiarise yourself with methods not only to be used for your career development but also to adjust and apply them to work with your students.

 Here are some feedback information of the participants that have already attended the course: